timbledum/asteroids/README.md

 2. Install [Pyxel](https://github.com/kitao/pyxel) using their instructions
 3. Clone or copy this repository
 4. `python3 main.py` at the command line (if on windows use `py main.py`).

+## Changelog ##

+* 12 April 2020: corrected resource file for compatability with newer versions of pyxel, correct colour choices to better match the new palette in pyxel 1.3.0 onwards.